Yugoslav 20th Century Art (part 1) – National Museum Belgrade

 Sane Mind Serbia

-I first visited the newly restored National Museum in Belgrade in November 2018.
-Afterwards, I published four posts and presented four important parts of its collection: Medieval Art, Serbian 19th Century Painting, International Collection and Impressionists.
+I visited the newly restored National Museum in Belgrade in November 2018.
+Afterwards, I presented four important parts of its collection: Medieval Art, Serbian 19th Century Painting, International Collection and Impressionists.
 Surely, all of them are truly impressive.
-But, there is one more important part in the museum.
-I am talking about the Yugoslav 20th century art.
+But there is one more important collection in the museum.
+I’m talking about the Yugoslav 20th century art.

-I took a lot of photos and I will present them in two separate posts.
+I took a lot of photos and will present them in two separate posts.
 Otherwise, one post would be too long.
-Additionally, I was initially thinking to only present paintings that I like the most, which would’ve been sufficient for one post.
-But, I decided to present all of them in two separate posts, because it means that I will always be able to come back to them in the future.
+Additionally, I was thinking to present paintings that I like the most, which would’ve been sufficient for one post.
+But I decided to present all of them in two separate posts, because it means that I’ll always be able to come back to them in the future.

-I’ve already written extensively about the National Museum, so I am not going to repeat any of that again.
-You can visit my previous articles to find out more about the museum, its history and the permanent collection.
+I’ve already written about the National Museum, so I am not going to repeat any of that again.
+You can visit my previous articles to find out more about the museum, its history and other collections.

 This and the next post are virtual tours of this fascinating part of the museum.